leomon38/zeo-weather-app/README.md

   - respond with 3-day forecast for the zip location
   - support response content types: "text/plain" and "application/json"
-  X respond accordingly when Zip code is malformed or not found X respond accordingly when external service is not available (Right now only shows waiting for data)
+  X respond accordingly when Zip code is malformed or not found X respond accordingly when external service is not available (Right now only shows waiting for data).
+Have to do error handling and messaging.

 Optional features:
   - Add 7-day forecast; (Save in LocalStorage)